radicallyopensecurity/publications/policies-and-protocols/phishing-protocol.md

 ## 13. Registration and USER as processor

-## 14. Where USER processes personal data as a processor, USER shall register the phishing (attempt) in accordance with <…> Notification and USER as processor. *List the documents that you can refer to which deal with (potential) data breaches.*
+## 14. Where USER processes personal data as a processor, USER shall register the phishing (attempt) in accordance with <…> Notification and USER as processor. *(List the documents that you can refer to which deal with (potential) data breaches).*

 Where USER processes personal data as a processor, in a situation where a phishing attack may have resulted in a personal data breach, USER may, when legally required, notify the controller in accordance with <…>. *List the documents that you can refer to which deal with (potential) data breaches.*